ChrisWiegman/kana/README.md

 At it's most basic you can start a zero-config Kana site by running `kana start` in your terminal.
 This will create a new Kana site based on your current directory and open it in your default browser.

 Kana relies on [Traefik](https://traefik.io) to map real domains to local sites.
-You can run as many sites as you need and each will be mapped to a subdomain of _sites.kana.li_.
+You can run as many sites as you need and each will be mapped to a subdomain of _sites.kana.sh_.

 ## Start